 We also like Richardson Beach Park, located 1.7 miles (2.7 km) past Onekahakaha Beach Park and just before the end of Kalanianaole Street.
 There are lifeguards on duty at Richardson, but swimmers should be extremely cautious here, especially during high surf.
 Currents can be very strong.

-Pahoehoe lava covers the near-shore bottom of the pools.
-You will see an increasing display of diverse coral growth as you swim away from shore.
+Pahoehoe lava covers the bottom of the pools near the shore, but an increasing display of diverse coral growth can be found as you swim away from shore.
 An offshore ridge similar to a barrier reef protected the tidepools until they were completely consumed by Kilauea's 2018 eruption.
 Twice each day as the tide comes in, the pools are flushed out with fresh ocean water.

 What's your favorite Big Island beach?
 We're always curious what our readers have to say.